1. Explain the QTP Tool interface?

 – Location: determine the location of the object like inside the parent window, frame or dialog box relative to other objects.

-This is to stop the execution of your test at a certain point while it’s running.
+Answer: This is to stop the execution of your test at a certain point while it’s running.
 Typically it is used to observe the state of your application or to understand how a certain feature works at a certain phase at runtime.
-(The checking is, of course, a manual step.)

 1) Firstly, QuickTest Add-In for Quality Center has to be installed.